meshv/PanzerBot/README.md

 # PanzerBot
 PanzerBot is (for the momment) a Discord exclusive bot.
 PanzerBot uses IPC and WebSockets to provide a realtime (online) control panel of the bot.
 We are always looking for features to add to PanzerBot

+Currently PanzerBot is all intended for local use.
+Ideally a user interested in PanzerBot would put the code from the github on a VPS (or other machine) and run the NodeJS Programs and then go to the web panel to set up and control from there.
+PanzerBot will use that specific person's token and other details.
+Far later down the line when more exclusive features are added Panzer may go into private development and be hosted by me or other's as a service rather than locally executed code, but this is not the plan.
+I want to keep PanzerBot open-source and free for review for a long time.
 # Future
 Our plans for the future
 * Make a similar Twitch Bot which will help make a streamer's life easier